Parallel two-scale finite element implementation of a system with varying microstructures: Introduction

 It strongly depends in the problem at hand whether a given technique will prove effective or not.
 Rather than a single technique, multiscale modeling is a paradigm on how to relate said scales and make them interact.
 Multiscale models for PDEs can be classified in several different ways.
 One classification discriminates on whether the scales are physically embedded in each other or fully scale-separated~\cite{weinan11,pavliotis08}.
 The first class thus formed allows for a size relation between a microscopic scale and a macroscopic scale and they must share spatial dimension; this class of models is studied, among others, by \cite{hellman2015multiscale} and \cite{efendiev13}.
 The second class, referred to as \emph{fully separate scale} models, allows for different space dimensions at various scales, e.g., a one-dimensional microscopic domain within in a three-dimensional macroscopic domain.
 Our approach deals with this second class.
 Other examples of this technique can be found in for instance \cite{radu10}.

 Multiscale models can also be classified in terms of how they encode patterns in microscopic structures.
-Techniques derived from homogenization often assume periodic (if not homogeneous) microscopic structures, as for instance demonstrated in \cite{hoang05} and \cite{raats1981}.
-This structure provides more tools for a rigorous mathematical analysis, but uses assumptions that are often too strong for practical applications.
-Since there is often an inherent variation present in microscopic structures, investigations such as \cite{sebamPhD,hou97} focus on developing tools that allow for the modeling of that variation.
-Among the other contributions that focus specifically on varying or evolving microstructures are \cite{abdulle12,noorden11,Varvara,garttner20}.
+Techniques derived from homogenization often assume periodic (if not homogeneous) microscopic structures, as for instance demonstrated in \AM{\cite{Arbogast1990} when deriving the double-porosity structure for a flow problem; see also the Ref. \cite{raats1981} for an early study in this direction.
+Among the other contributions that focus specifically on varying or evolving microstructures in a double-porosity case (here referred to as two-scale) is \cite{noorden11}.} This structure \AM{allows} more tools for a rigorous mathematical analysis, but uses assumptions that are often too strong for practical applications.
+Since there is often an inherent variation present in microscopic structures, investigations such as \cite{sebamPhD} focus on developing tools that allow for the modeling of that variation\AM{, coping also with situations not necessarily obtainable via averaging procedures like homogenization.
+For results concerning the numerical approximation of such class of problems, ee refer the reader, for instance, to \cite{hou97,Varvara,hoang05,abdulle12,garttner20,Bastidas}.}

 Since a higher heterogeneity in the medium inevitably leads to more computational work, several contributions focus on improving computational strategies for multiscale simulations.
 Two of the most popular (and often-combined) approaches are employing adaptive grids for the discretization of the system of equations (adaptivity) and distributing the workload over different processors (parallelization): see for instance \cite{farhat1991method, komatitsch2010high} and \cite{Verfurth:13:book:A-posteriori}.
 In our framework, we apply a parallelization technique.
 For completeness, we mention that alternative solution approaches for multiscale flow and transport are studied as well, see \cite[e.g.]{PesShow,raats1981,redeker13,maes20}.